felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ### Automatic Catalog Push

 Tick **Publish the menu on Uber Eats when it is updated in HubRise** to push your HubRise catalog to Uber Eats every time it is updated on HubRise.
-By default, this option it turned off.
+By default, this option is turned off.

 ### Opening Hours